SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: Abstract

 \section{Abstract}

 This paper presents \toolname, a scalable system for automatically finding state-inconsistency bugs in smart contracts.
 To make the analysis tractable, we introduce a hybrid approach that includes (i) a light-weight exploration phase that dramatically reduces the number of instructions to analyze, and (ii) a precise refinement phase based on symbolic evaluation guided by our novel \vsa, which generates extra constraints to over-approximate the side effects of whole-program execution, thereby ensuring the precision of the symbolic evaluation.
-We developed a prototype of \toolname and evaluated its ability to detect two \si flaws, \viz, \reentrancy and \tod (TOD) in \ethereum{} \smart s.
-Further, we present detection rules for other kinds of \smart{} flaws that \toolname{} can be extended to detect.
+We developed a prototype of \toolname and evaluated its ability to detect two \si flaws, \viz, \reentrancy and \tod (TOD) in \ethereum{} \smart s. \looseness=-1

 Our experiments demonstrate the efficiency of our hybrid approach as well as the benefit of the value summary analysis.
 In particular, we show that \toolname outperforms five state-of-the-art \smart{} analyzers (\securify, \mythril, \oyente, \sereum and \vandal) in terms of performance, and precision.
 In total, \toolname discovered $\zeroDays$ previously unknown vulnerable smart contracts out of $\num{\dataset}$ \smart s from \etherscan. \looseness=-1